Some nations inch toward reopening as virus deaths rise - KVIA

 Societies are navigating an uncertain path between preventing a resurgence of the virus and providing economic and psychological relief for people cooped up at home.
 Millions have lost jobs, with migrant workers and the poor particularly hard hit in many places.
 Protests have broken out from Berlin to Texas over the restrictions.

-The Chinese city of of Wuhan, where the pandemic began, said that all major construction projects have resumed as officials push to resume factory production and other economic activity after a 2 1/2 month lockdown.
-China reported 11 new confirmed cases Sunday and no additional deaths.
+The Chinese city of of Wuhan, where the pandemic began, said that all major construction projects have resumed in a push to restart factory production and other economic activity after a 2 1/2 month lockdown.
+The outbreak has largely subsided in China, which reported 11 new confirmed cases Sunday and no additional deaths.

+South Korea, which recently relaxed some of its social distancing rules, saw a ninth straight day with fewer than 20 new cases.

-In Europe, Spain has joined Italy and France in preparing to loosen restrictions in early May, but Britain is holding off on any changes to its lockdown as its virus death toll topped 20,000.
-The figure doesn’t include nursing home deaths, believed to be in the thousands.
+In Europe, Spain has joined Italy and France in preparing to loosen restrictions in early May, but the United Kingdom is holding off.
+Britain’s virus death toll topped 20,000, not including nursing home deaths, which are believed to be in the thousands.

-Hawaii Gov. David Ige extended both the state-at-home order and a mandatory quarantine for visitors through May 31.
-He warned of undoing progress in containing the virus if public places open up too early.
+Hawaii Gov. David Ige extended both the stay-at-home order and a mandatory quarantine for visitors through May 31.
+He warned of undoing progress if public places open up too early.

 “This was not an easy decision.
 I know this has been difficult for everyone.
 Businesses need to reopen.
 People want to end this self-isolation and we want to return to normal,” he said in a statement.

 A spring heat wave drove an uptick of people to California beaches, golf courses and trails.
-Police in Pacific Grove said they had to close the picturesque Lovers Point Park and Beach at the southern end of Monterey Bay because of a lack of social distancing.
+Police in Pacific Grove, about 85 miles (135 kilometers) south of San Francisco, said they had to close the picturesque Lovers Point Park and Beach because of a lack of social distancing.

-Los Angeles city and county beaches, trails and playgrounds were closed, and officers on horseback were patrolling those areas to enforce distancing rules.
+Officers on horseback patrolled closed Los Angeles beaches, trails and playgrounds to enforce distancing rules.

 Georgia and Oklahoma allowed salons, spas and barbershops to reopen, while Alaska cleared the way for restaurants to resume dine-in service and retail shops and other businesses to open their doors, all with limitations.
 Some Alaska municipalities chose to keep stricter rules.